ajsmth/rn-tools/packages/sheets/README.md

 An expo module for rendering native bottom sheet components in iOS and Android.

-Uses SwiftUI's sheet API and Android's BottomSheetDialog component to render React Native children in a modal bottom sheet
+Uses SwiftUI's sheet API and Android's BottomSheetDialog to render React Native children in a modal bottom sheet

 https://github.com/user-attachments/assets/426c77e6-74c6-4748-8010-477267fa9433